 Julie Golob is one of the most accomplished professional shooters in the world and captain of the Smith & Wesson Pro Shooting Team.
 As a young girl, she began shooting and hunting with her father, Pete Goloski.
 Over her 20-year shooting career, Julie has won more than 120 championship titles in international, national, and regional competitions.
 Julie is also an author and her first book, SHOOT, was published in February of 2012.
 With a rigorous competition season, Julie looks forward to hunting as both a thrilling and relaxing pursuit.
 A foodie at heart, she has a passion for preparing wild game in new ways for the table, sharing recipes and hunting experiences on her website, JulieGolob.com.

 Ruth Cusack is the 2012 Prois Award Winner.
-Currently she is Co-Host along with her husband Louis for Alaska Outdoors Television on the Outdoor Channel.
-Most of her hunts are self-guided remote wilderness hunting for Alaskan big game animals.
+Most of her hunts are self-guided remote wilderness drop type hunts for Alaskan big game animals.
 Whether it’s flying into a high alpine lake to hunt late season mountain goats on Kodiak Island, battling the elements on the Alaska Peninsula hunting coastal brown bear or packing into a river above the Arctic Circle to hunt moose and caribou.
 She is always ready for the adventure and looking forward to the next opportunity.
-Ruth is pro-staff and a board member of Alaska Healing Hearts which is an organization for wounded warriors.
-She is also an active member of SCI Club and volunteers often to help out at their events.
+Ruth also won the Alaska Chapter SCI Diana award and is now on the Board of Directors.
+She also volunteers and donates to many of her local charities.

 Christina grew up in a hunting family and developed a strong affinity for the outdoors.
 She’s spent countless hours in waterfowl blinds, always with her yellow lab, Gauge.
 She is one subspecies away from her Turkey Grand Slam.
 Christina has written widely, from features on the Chesapeake Bay to hunting articles about youngsters and women.
 Christina coordinates worldwide hunts for wounded veterans, filmed for Jim Zumbo Outdoors on Outdoor Channel.
 Her most exciting moments include confrontations with a brown bear in Alaska and a cobra in Africa—and a South Dakota turkey that strutted all the way to her shotgun.